The new Retail mandate:

 With this in mind, how should retailers move forward?

-To determine product commitments and stocking levels going forward, Retailers will need to deploy and rely on new Seamless Commerce processes and a sophisticated analytics engine to govern purchasing, positioning, pricing, and fulfillment policies that proactively seek to reduce supply/demand imbalances before they occur.
+To determine product commitments and stocking levels going forward, Retailers will need to deploy and rely on new Seamless Commerce strategy that encompasses processes and a sophisticated analytics engine to govern purchasing, positioning, pricing, and fulfillment policies that proactively seek to reduce supply/demand imbalances before they occur.